2024 Pool Schedule

 on the court after they hit a ball ‘out;’ they gave up their

-ability to call the hinder by choosing instead to hit the ball. - Players strive to cooperate when confronted with a
+ability to call the hinder by choosing instead to hit the ball.

 situation not covered by the Rulebook.
 Possible outcomes